aFuzzyBear/astro-ui/components/XElement/README.md

 ![Galaxy fonts](https://see.fontimg.com/api/renderfont4/GD6D/eyJyIjoiZnMiLCJoIjo3MSwidyI6MTAwMCwiZnMiOjcxLCJmZ2MiOiIjMkYyNzY2IiwiYmdjIjoiI0ZGRkZGRiIsInQiOjF9/WEVsZW1lbnQtbmV4dA/atures-500-personal-use-only.png)

 > ⚠️ XElement-next is still a in early beta and welcome to testing.
-Its own stability ties itself to the `astro@next` branch and seeks to be ready for the release of Astro `v0.21`.

 `XElement` is an Astro only, **HTML Web Component Generator**.